Polinez/Polinez/README.md

 # Hello 👋, I'm Sebastian
-### A student passionate about technology, cybersecurity, and software development.

 ---

 ### 🌟 About Me:
 - 🎓 Currently studying at the University of Economics in Katowice
 - 💻 Passionate about Machin Learning and Cybersecurity
-- 🚀 Exploring machine learning
+- 🚀 Exploring deep learning

 ---